Client ResourcesCase StudyWorking with Clients

 A typical user test involves anywhere from 20-100 users visiting your site or app.
 You'll invite people to participate in the study, answer questions, and collect data from them.

-In this case, you'll have 100 users visit your site and complete a survey to find out what they think about your site or app.
-Then you'll ask them questions about what they thought.
+In this case, you'll have 100 users visit your site and complete a survey to determine their thoughts about your site or app.
+Then, you'll ask them questions about what they thought.

-This method is considered more effective than the old A/B testing method, which compares two versions of the same website or app, with one version modified slightly, and the other untouched.
-In A/B testing, you only get feedback from a portion of your visitors and don't know if they're representative of the whole.
+This method is considered more effective than the old A/B testing method, which compares two versions of the same website or app, with one version modified slightly and the other untouched.
+In A/B testing, you only get feedback from some visitors and don't know if they represent the whole.

-User testing gives you feedback from the whole group and an understanding of what the entire group thinks.
+User testing gives you feedback from the whole group and an understanding of the entire group's thoughts.

 User testing is ideal for the following: